levimcg/recipe-book/src/recipes/2014-08-09-tomato-and-garlic-frittata.md

 title: Tomato and Garlic Frittata
 body: archive-page
 description: I make a lot of frittatas for some reason.
 They sound really fancy, but are in fact, quite easy to make.
 It's a great way to use up a bunch of ingredients.
-prep: 5 minute
+prep: 5 min
-cook: 40 minutes
+cook: 40 min
 ingredients:
   - 8 eggs
   - 6 strips of bacon